NukingDragons/hacknum-opus/src/ja3_obfuscation.md

 ## Prerequisites
 * Linux VM (Ideally with the apt package manager)
-* An SSL certificate and private key (Self signed will work but may raise red flags)
 * A C2 server (Can be running on the aforementioned Linux VM)

 ## Setup